US marks 24th anniversary of 9/11 terror attacks

 In the years since the attacks, the U.S. government has spent billions of dollars providing health care and compensation to tens of thousands of people who were exposed to the toxic dust that billowed over parts of Manhattan when the twin towers collapsed.
 More than 140,000 people are still enrolled in monitoring programs intended to identify those with health conditions that could potentially be linked to hazardous materials in the soot.

-Associated Press reporters Jake Offenhartz in New York City, Michael Hill in Albany, New York, and Michelle L. Price and Darlene Superville in Washington contributed to this story.
+Associated Press reporters Jake Offenhartz and Liseberth Guillaume in New York City, Michael Hill in Albany, New York, and Michelle L. Price and Darlene Superville in Washington contributed to this story.

 Follow Philip Marcelo at https://x.com/philmarcelo